 Mauritania’s media outlets are often used by radical groups to promote their agenda.
 This is in part because some of the leaders of the jihadist groups in the Sahel are of Mauritanian origin, but also because the Mauritanian media does not censor the messages.
 Furthermore, the country is bilingual in Arabic and French, ensuring the dissemination of the information to a greater audience across West Africa.

 AQIM defines the “Islamic Maghreb” as being from Libya to Mauritania, ignoring today’s borders.
 In 2018, the group called for terror attacks on French targets in Mauritania specifically.
-Yet, Mauritania suffered no terror attack since then.
+In contrast, Mauritania suffered no terror attack since then.

 Mauritania stretches over a large swath of the Saharan desert, with a population of only 4 million people.
 A variety of socioeconomic problems and long-standing authoritarianism have exposed the country to instability and extremism.
 Only slightly above 50% of the population is literate, while the abundance of natural resources (iron ore, natural gas and fish stocks) did not bring economic prosperity.